joserapa98/tensorkrowch/docs/index.rst

 fundamental components.

-As a result, users who grasp the basic tools of **TensorKrowch** gain the ability to build a wide range of networks, ranging from simple MPS to more intricate architectures.
+As a result, users who grasp the basic tools of **TensorKrowch** gain the ability to build a wide range of networks, ranging from simple Matrix Product States to more intricate architectures.

 The true strength of **TensorKrowch** lies in its support for rapid experimentation, enabling users to create and train different models with just a few lines of code